minthemiddle/bboard/README.md

 ## Controls

 ### Navigation Mode
+- `Tab` - Navigate to next place
-- `↑/↓` - Navigate between places (places are the main screens/pages)
+- `Shift+Tab` - Navigate to previous place
-- `Tab` - Navigate into affordances (actions/buttons within a place)
+- `↓` - Navigate into affordances (drill down) or move to next affordance
-- `Shift+Tab` - Navigate back to parent place
+- `↑` - Navigate to previous affordance or back to parent place
+- `Type any character` - Quick search/jump to place (fuzzy filter by name)
-- `Enter` - Follow connections (on affordances)
+- `Enter` - Follow connections (on affordances) or jump to place (in search)
 - `e` - Enter edit mode to edit selected place/affordance
 - `Delete` - Delete selected place or affordance
-- `Backspace/Esc` - Go back in navigation trail or cancel edit
+- `Backspace/Esc` - Go back in navigation trail or cancel search
 - `Ctrl+Q` - Quit

 ### Edit Mode